dkonsoul/ShapeNetL1/HowToUse.md

 # galaxy2galaxy

 Galaxy2galaxy is used for the dataset generation.
 The version in the repositories, is not compatible with this project.
-Luckily the compatible version can easily be installed by just installing the galaxy2galaxy_env.yaml, in the environments directory:
+Luckily the compatible version can easily be installed by just installing the ShapeNetL1.yaml environment, that can be found in the environments directory:

 1. Clone this repository